 “It's one thing to have cyber capabilities, and another thing to have on-the-ground capabilities," McKinley explains.
 “The guys who can do both are unicorns."
-Mahugh agrees.

-“Guys home on leave, looking for things to do—we can put them to work fora few weeks at a time, pay them to do what they already do on a different front."
+“Guys home on leave, looking for things to do—we can put them to work for a few weeks at a time, pay them to do what they already do on a different front."

-“Part of the reason I recruit the people I do,” McKinley explains, "is because we have a lot of guys with a lot of really scary experiences under their belt, and were not looking for any more excitement.”
+“Part of the reason I recruit the people I do,” McKinley explains, "is because we have a lot of guys with a lot of really scary experiences under their belt, and we’re not looking for any more excitement.”

 The field teams have plenty to do in Houston: Since traffickers often depict one girl in an ad but send another out to do the job, the teams are called on to find out if the suspected victim whose case they're investigating is actually on site.

 It turns out Kennedy's first report involves a girl one of the full-time analysts identified as a trafficking victim in another state weeks ago.
-There appear to be nine girls in her ring; she's had 13 phone numbers associated wild her ad since last September, and has been advertised in Las Vegas, Denver, Colorado Springs, Pueblo, Baton Rouge, New Orleans, and several cities throughout Texas and Mississippi.
+There appear to be nine girls in her ring; she's had 13 phone numbers associated with her ad since last September, and has been advertised in Las Vegas, Denver, Colorado Springs, Pueblo, Baton Rouge, New Orleans, and several cities throughout Texas and Mississippi.

 The field teams, traveling in two cars, are dispatched late one evening to a seedy-looking hourly motel in a rough part of town to see if they can spot her.
-But no one is visible on the grounds and the analyst back at headquarters who's been texting her, posing as a john, is unable to convince her to come out of the room.
+But no one is visible on the grounds and the analyst back at headquarters who's been texting her, posing as a john, is unable to convince her to come out of her room.
 After 45 minutes, the teams head back to headquarters, unable to confirm her identity.

 The next afternoon, a completely different story unfolds.

-An unoccupied house in an upper middle-class section of town directly across the street from a community center has been chosen as the site for today's "jilt “precisely because of its great sight lines The analyst in contact with the suspected trafficking victim has made an appointment for her to come to that address at a particular time.
+An unoccupied house in an upper middle-class section of town directly across the street from a community center has been chosen as the site for today's "jilt “precisely because of its great sight lines.
+The analyst in contact with the suspected trafficking victim has made an appointment for her to come to that address at a particular time.

 So the ops teams swing into position.
 Once parked at the community center, the first team notices a two-story house two doors away that's under construction and convinces the foreman on the site to let them in.
 Armed with a telephoto lens, they'll take pictures from an open second-story window of the car that drops off the girl, the driver and the girl herself when she shows up.
 The second team stays hidden, keeping watch for the trafficker’s car.
 They'll try to follow it back to the nest afterward.
-All this Information can help determine if the pimp is working alone or if he has help.
+All this information can help determine if the pimp is working alone or if he has help.

 Traffic is heavy today, and the girl is late.
 In the meantime, families stroll around the neighborhood—a middle-aged woman pushing a baby stroller; a young mom with a baby in a sling tucked under her coat, followed by two older kids on bikes and their dad out for a walk.
 Several minivans cruise carefully past.